tthtlc/quest4science/_posts/2025-10-11-how-ransomware-locks-your-files-and.md

 <!-- Image Description: A colorful digital illustration showing a computer screen with files turning into digital locks, surrounded by a hacker silhouette demanding cryptocurrency, symbolizing ransomware encrypting files and demanding ransom. -->

-# How Ransomware Locks Your Files and Demands Money

 ### The sneaky cyber threat that locks your digital world

 *By Peter Teoh, Science Writer*